 I have put together this 5 days in Tokyo itinerary for first-time travelers to Japan.
 For people who want to get to know the modern but also the more traditional parts of this super modern city.

 There is always more to explore and 5 days in Tokyo (or even one week in Tokyo) will never be enough to see it all.
 I am not sure I have seen it all in my more than 3 years there.
-But it is definitely long enough to find out what Tokyo has to offer.
+But it is definitely long enough to find out what to do in Tokyo.
 No matter if it is culture, history, food or technology that you are after, this 5-day itinerary got you covered.

 If you sign up to my mailing list you can download this itinerary as a checklist and Google Maps to take with you on your Tokyo sightseeing trip.